 four types of organizational culture hierarchy

-Before you can focus on improving your company culture, you have to identify the culture within your organization.
-It may sound like a big undertaking, but it’s not as hard as it seems if you know what to look for.
+Before you can focus on improving your company culture, you have to identify the type of organizational culture you have now.
+And it’s not as hard as it sounds.

-One of the best ways to assess your company culture is by talking to your employees.
-They are the heart and soul of your company, so see what they have to say.
-Employee feedback is incredibly valuable, and it is a great way to see how your employees view your company.
-Whether you have one-on-one meetings, do an anonymous survey, or have group meetings, get your employees’ input on your company culture and the employee experience.
+This is a great way to see how your employees view your company.
+Whether you have one-on-one meetings, do an anonymous survey, or have group meetings, ask for your employees’ input on your organizational work culture and the employee experience.

-Lastly, don’t be afraid to take advantage of tools that can help you identify your type of organizational culture.
-Something like the StrengthsFinder program can help you identify your company’s strengths, allowing you to figure out which culture you have and which would work best for your company.
+Don’t be afraid to take advantage of tools that can help you identify your type of organizational culture.
+Something like the StrengthsFinder program can help you identify your company’s strengths, allowing you to figure out which culture you currently have.

 Leadership Game

-Impact of Organizational Culture on Employee Engagement and Performance
+How Does Organizational Culture Impact Employee Engagement and Performance?

 Organizational culture can have a big impact on employee engagement and performance.
-According to a Deloitte study, 88% of employees and 94% of executives believe a distinct workplace culture is important to success.
-Meaning, organizational culture impacts every action throughout a company, so it has impacts on all employees.
+According to TeamStage, 88% of job seekers and 94% of entrepreneurs say that a healthy company culture is vital for success.

-From a management and leadership perspective, organizational culture has a big impact as well.
-Being a manager or leader can be stressful, but having a clearly defined culture can make that easier.
-Whether you have a hierarchical culture with a clear chain of command or a clan culture focused on collaboration and communication, an organizational structure can allow you to more effectively manage your team(s) and know exactly what role you play in the company.
+Whether you have a hierarchical culture with a clear chain of command or a clan culture focused on collaboration and communication, an organizational structure can allow you to more effectively manage your teams and know exactly what role you play in the company.

 Future of Organizational Culture